sjbennett123/polarlarp/content/monster_manual/homegrown/willowisp.md

 - Walk right into town and get people's attention.
 Get players to follow you  or use Arcane Charm and commands “Follow me” to lead them to the Ghoul Ambush.
-- Keep going till you have someone each or the module will have no effect.
+Keep going until you have someone each or the module will have no effect.